Overview

 2. Postman

-If you are looking for a quick and straightforward way of testing Quantexa News API, and familiarizing yourself with its various endpoints and parameters, you may want to consider using Postman.
+Postman is a quick and straightforward way of testing Quantexa News API and familiarizing yourself with its various endpoints and parameters.

 Once you've downloaded and installed Postman, follow the steps below to get up and running with Quantexa News API.